Swimming with dolphins

 Visiting a marine park or aquarium

 Interacting with captive dolphins at a marine park or aquarium may seem like fun.
 But the harsh reality is kept hidden.
 Many people don’t realize that dolphins are living a stressful and often dramatically shortened life in captivity.
 Many have been captured and taken from their families in the wild.
-Take the quiz and see how much you know about dolphins in captivity.

 These intelligent, social and wide-ranging creatures are forced to live in artificial, confined conditions, away from their natural family groups.
 Many die very young during capture, transport or in their tanks or enclosures.